jim380/Raspbereum/pi_setup.md

 <br/>`$ sudo mount -a`
 <br/>`$ df /mnt/hdd`
 <br/>![4](pics/hdd_mount/4.jpg)

+SD card failure is a common issue people encounter in projects.
+To prevent that, we can move the "swap file" onto an external drive so that the SD card doesn't degrade too quickly.

 - Edit the "swap file"
 <br/>~ open up the file: `$ sudo nano /etc/dphys-swapfile`